escape2020/school2021/participants_logbook.md

 * Fantastic Summer School!
 Thank you for putting in so much effort, for having the best tutors/lecturers around, and for making it freely availlable to us all!
 10^6 thanks!
 Pascal U. Förster

+* Giovanni Cozzolongo: thank you for this cool Summer School!